 Sioned Davies, Brecknock YFC

-” Never have I had a more jam-packed 12 days, but never before has a series of 12 days been so unforgettable!
-South Africa, Cape Town, Kruger National Park, Victoria Falls, Zimbabwe, Zambia, Victoria Falls, Chobe, Botswana – just a few of the sights I was lucky enough to see on 12 days of travelling to South Africa with Wales YFC.
+I have never had 12 days full of so much fun, and never before has a series of 12 days been so unforgettable!
+South Africa, Cape Town, Kruger National Park, Victoria Falls, Zimbabwe, Zambia, Victoria Falls, Chobe, Botswana – just some of the sights I was lucky enough to see on a 12 day trip to South Africa with YFC Wales .

 The next stop of our trip was Kruger National Park, here we arrived at our lodge where, casually, there were zebra’s and baboons roaming around – fancy waking up to a knock on your door by a baboon!!
 Some of us really had to watch our sandwiches from not being stolen whilst relaxing in the pool!
 The arrival at Kruger National Park meant the beginning of the Safari, this meant 5am starts to get to the park at the best time to see the animals.
 If it wasn’t a morning game drive it was a sunset one and searching for animals in the dark, in Kruger we were lucky enough to see so many varieties of birds, a huge number of elephants, zebra’s, impala’s, kudu’s, buffalo’s, giraffes and so many more!
 Yes, the binoculars were handy sometimes, but other times you just couldn’t believe how close these wild animals were getting!
 We rounded off our time in Kruger with a talk and tour with an anti-poaching hunter, and what an eye-opening experience that was!